-- Actively promote the importance and value of good attendance to pupils and their parents/carers. - Form positive relationships with pupils and parents/carers - Contribute to a whole school approach which reinforces good school attendance; with good teaching and learning experiences that encourage all pupils to attend and to achieve.
-A positive learning climate is essential for promoting good attendance. - Comply with the Registration Regulations, England, 2006 and other attendance related legislation - Implement systems to report, record and monitor the attendance of all pupils, including those who are educated off-site - Analyse attendance data to identify causes and patterns of absence - Contribute to the evaluation of school strategies and interventions - Work with the Education Welfare Officer and other agencies to improve attendance and support pupils and their families - Document interventions used to a standard required by the local authority should legal proceedings be instigated
+• Actively promote the importance and value of good attendance to pupils and their parents/carers.

+Form positive relationships with pupils and parents/carers

+• Contribute to a whole school approach which reinforces good school attendance; with good teaching and learning experiences that encourage all pupils to attend and to achieve.
+A positive learning climate is essential for promoting good attendance.

+• Comply with the Registration Regulations, England, 2006 and other attendance related legislation

+• Implement systems to report, record and monitor the attendance of all pupils, including those who are educated off-site

+- Monitor attendance data to support the SAL to identify causes and patterns of absence - Contribute to the evaluation of school strategies and interventions

+• Work with the Education Welfare Officer and other agencies to improve attendance and support pupils and their families if required